 The decrease in revenue was largely due to the timing of revenue recognition.
 Contribution from EC is recognised in entirety upon completion for sold units whilst overseas projects are recognised upon unit handover.
-For Singapore private residential units, there is progressive recognition of profit based on the stages of construction and sales status.
+For Sinaapore private residential units, there is progressive recognition of profit based on the stages of construction and sales status.
 Revenue declined for FY 2019, as FY 2018 revenue was powered by strong contribution from New Futura (launched in Q1 2018), and The Criterion EC, coupled with contribution from Phase 2 of HLCC and Park Court Aoyama The Tower following their completion in 2018 in which sold units were handed over to buyers in that same year.

-was in line with the lower revenue achieved.
+For FY 2019, the Group delivered a For FY 2019, the lower profit was in line with the lower revenue achieved.
 The decrease in pre-tax profit for FY 2019 was partially mitigated by share of profit contributed by two wellsold joint venture projects, South Beach Residences and Boulevard 88, along with returns recognised from the sale of units in the Ivy and Eve project in Australia, as well as higher share of contribution from First Sponsor Group Limited following the commencement of hand over of units in its Star of East River project in Dongguan and gains recognised from the divestment of its Oliphant office building to its 33% equity-accounted investee.